Gravitational wave signals in an Unruh-DeWitt detector: Conclusions and outlook

-In this work we have addressed the response of an Unruh-de Witt detector to monochromatic, unidirectional, nonpolarized and polarized, gravitational waves.
+In this work we have addressed the response of an Unruh-DeWitt detector to monochromatic, unidirectional, circularly polarized and elliptically polarized, gravitational waves.
 A more general investigation is warranted by relaxing any of the above mentioned restrictions.
-It would be, in particular, of interest to calculate the transition rate of the detector to a stochastic gravitational wave background.
+It would be, in particular, of interest to calculate the transition rate of the detector induced by a stochastic gravitational wave background.
 But to do that properly requires knowledge of the corresponding propagator, which is presently unknown.